DandelionSprout/adguard/README.md

 #### Basiclists (included in Big blocklist)

 [**Multi**](https://raw.githubusercontent.com/Zelo72/adguard/main/multi.adblock) - Zelo's "Multi" blocklist: Blocks ads, tracking, metrics, telemetry, phishing, malware, coins, crypto and other "crap".
 The "light" version of the big list.
 A light all-in-one blocklist that does not block any mandatory "functions" - no strict blocking.
 Dead hosts (hosts addresses that no longer exist) have been removed from this list.
 It can be used as a standalone blocklist.
-The list contains about 430.000 domains (250.000 AdBlock optimized).

 > ***Link:***
 > https://raw.githubusercontent.com/Zelo72/adguard/main/multi.adblock
 >
 > ***Sources:*** [Stats](https://github.com/Zelo72/rpi/blob/master/pihole/blocklists/multi.stats)

 [**Light**](https://raw.githubusercontent.com/Zelo72/adguard/main/light.adblock) - Zelo's "Light" blocklist: Blocks ads, tracking, metrics, telemetry.
 The "very light" version of the multi list.
 A lightweight blocklist for ad blockers who have problems with large lists that does not block any mandatory "functions" - no strict blocking.
 Dead hosts (hosts addresses that no longer exist) have been removed from this list.
-The list contains about 100.000 domains (60.000 AdBlock optimized).

 > ***Link:***
 > https://raw.githubusercontent.com/Zelo72/adguard/main/light.adblock
 >
 > ***Sources:*** [Stats](https://github.com/Zelo72/rpi/blob/master/pihole/blocklists/light.stats)

 [**Fake**](https://raw.githubusercontent.com/Zelo72/adguard/main/fake.adblock) - Zelo's "Fake" blocklist: Blocks fake stores, -news, -science, -streaming, rip-offs, cost traps and co.
 Based on various consumer sites, warnings and other fake lists.
 As a recommended addition to the multi or light blocklist, the domains from the fake blocklist are included in the big blocklist.
-The list contains about 15.000 domains (7.500 AdBlock optimized).

 > ***Link:*** https://raw.githubusercontent.com/Zelo72/adguard/main/fake.adblock
 >